-2. “Frequentists see the data as random and parameters fixed; Bayesians see the data as fixed and parameters as random variables”
+2. “Frequentists see the data as random and parameters fixed; Bayesians see parameters as random variables and data therefore as fixed random variables”

 This becomes clear if we define precision and recall as conditional probabilities, for disease present D and positive test +ve.

-3. “The effect of a small prior/the prosecutor’s fallacy, done geometrically”
+4. “The effect of a small prior done visually” (the prosecutor’s fallacy)

 A well-reasoned concern was published by a heart doctor on the new ECG feature on the Apple.
-The crux of his piece rested on the rarity of people with atrial fibrillation (about 1%) which would cause false alarms, and many false alarms given the number of sales one can anticipate from a company that generated more profit in 3 months than Amazon has ever generated.
-The graph below left should be committed to memory by anyone who builds or uses classifiers or diagnostic tests; small priors have a dramatic effect on false positives even with tests that have a specificity = sensitivity = 99%!
+The crux of his piece rested on the rarity of people with atrial fibrillation (about 1%) which would cause false alarms, and many false alarms given the number of sales one can expect from a company that generated more profit in 3 months than Amazon has ever done.
+The red line below left should be committed to memory by anyone who builds or uses classifiers or diagnostic tests; small priors have a dramatic effect on false positives even with tests that have a specificity = sensitivity = 99%!

-One way to see why this is the case is to consider a confusion matrix whose areas are proportional to each quadrant’s probability.
-I’ve staggered the + category for ease in representing equally high specificity and sensitivity (99%).
-We “artificially” vary the prior D toward 0 (normally this is a fixed estimate from the data).
-This gives a precision (1/[1+FP/TP]) that tends to 0 — TP falls very quickly due to its area whilst FP increases.
+One way to understand why this is is to consider a confusion matrix whose areas are proportional to a quadrant’s probability.
+If we artificially vary the prior D (normally a fixed estimate from the data) toward 0 we get a precision 1/(1+FP/TP) that tends to 0 as TP falls quickly due to its change in area whilst FP increases.

-The visual shows that a small prior (rare disease), even with 99% sensitivity (large overlap inside red, high recall) and 99% specificity (large white area) can still yield many false positives (large green area).
+The graphic shows again how a rare disease (small red area) with a test that has 99% sensitivity/recall (large intersection within red) and 99% specificity (large white area) can still yield many false positives and hence low precision (large green area).

 Empirical Bayes is useful in ranking and analysing a large list of proportions such as CTRs and gene expression levels.
 Knowledge of the entire distribution is brought into each estimate and shrinks the credible intervals whilst pulling the expected values toward it, particularly those observations with smaller amounts of data.
 It may be viewed as an approximation to a fully Bayesian treatment of a hierarchical model (see below) where the hyperpriors are set to their most likely values, instead of being integrated out.